AionSystem/AIONSYSTEM/README.md

 If you landed here cold, this is the order.

+**What I do, in one line:** I find the failure points in complex documents and systems before they cost you — through scored, falsifiable, primary-source-anchored review, not intuition or vocabulary.
+Two public proof artifacts are below; start there if you want evidence before architecture.

+**Proof of method (read these first — they're verifiable):**

+- **ISA Deep-Sea Mining Code — Independent Structural Analysis.** A structural review of ISBA/29/LTC/8, the ISA's draft Regional Environmental Management Plan guidance, in active UN negotiation.
+52 structural failure nodes across four sections, four rendering the primary environmental protection obligation unenforceable — each finding traced to the document's own provisions, with ready-to-insert resolution text.
+Published: [DOI 10.5281/zenodo.21326719](https://doi.org/10.5281/zenodo.21326719)
+- **Healthcare AI Biometric Compliance Gap — Independent Structural Review.** Traced voice-pattern data through 45 CFR 164.514(b)(2)(i)(P) — which names voice prints as federally defined biometric identifiers — against a major healthcare AI platform's governing Data Protection Addendum, which delegates the biometric consent-and-deletion duty to the provider.
+Every claim linked to primary source; unverified claims explicitly declined.
+Independently reviewed and validated by a healthcare compliance executive.

-**Read first:** [ADI](https://github.com/AionSystem/ADI) — the master manifest and spatial map of the full architecture.
-This is the corpus callosum.
+**Architecture entry point:** [AGI](https://github.com/AionSystem/AGI) — the master manifest and spatial map of the full stack.
 It tells you what every other repo is for and how they connect.
-Five minutes here saves two hours of wrong-door navigation.

 **Framework that demonstrates the core insight:** FSVE — Framework for Structured Validity Evaluation.
-It is the only publicly documented AI certainty framework with M-STRONG convergence, 75+ validated FCL entries, and honest epistemic states declared at every layer.
-It does not tell you AI is reliable.
-It tells you, with a score, exactly how much you can trust a specific output.
+A documented AI certainty framework with an M-STRONG convergence state, 75+ validated FCL entries, and honest epistemic states declared at every layer.
+It does not tell you AI is reliable — it tells you, with a score, how much a specific output can be trusted.
 Find it in [AION-BRAIN](https://github.com/AionSystem/AION-BRAIN).

-**DOI to cite:** Depends on your work.
+**DOI to cite:**

 | Purpose | Cite This |
 |---------|-----------|